linguistics/salt/26/admin/index.md

 - **2016-01-30** [reviewer-response.txt](email/reviewer-response.txt): The "SALT 26 author response ends; reviewer response begins" EasyChair notification was sent out to 276 reviewers (those that had previously submitted reviews).
 - **2016-03-11** [program-announcement.txt](email/program-announcement.txt): The "SALT 26 Program Announcement" email was sent out to 632 addresses on the semantics mailing list (which now includes all of the EasyChair authors, "corresponding" or not).
 - **2016-03-14** [accepted-abstract-request.txt](email/accepted-abstract-request.txt): The "SALT 26 Publicity" email was sent out to the 88 corresponding authors of 61 papers.
+- **2016-07-05** [survey.txt](email/survey.txt): The "SALT 26 Survey" email was sent to 297 corresponding abstract authors and registered participants.

+### Survey

+The survey was based on NYU's 2014 survey, and administered via [Qualtrics](https://utexas.qualtrics.com/).
+The exported schema (not data) of the final version, in Qualtrics format, is available at [`survey.qsf`](survey.qsf).

+There are four blocks/pages:

+1. Demographics, shown to everyone, asking for conference participation level, academic status, and gender
+2. Conference details, shown if the participation level was "Conference attendee"
+3. Review process, shown if the participation level was "Abstract author" or "Author reviewer"
+4. Final page, shown to everyone, asking about the special session

 ### Misc.
 Comments / Advice